GiLifshitz/Baby_sensor/README.md

 5. connect green LED's long leg to A4.
 6. connect green LED's short leg to a 330 ohm resistor.
 7. connect the second leg of the resistor to ESP32 GND.
+8. Connect the ESP32’s positive pin to the left leg of the SPDT slide switch.
+9. Connect the middle leg of the SPDT slide switch to the battery’s positive terminal.
+10. Connect the ESP32’s negative pin to the battery’s negative terminal.

 Detailed Diagrams:
 For detailed diagrams images, visit the [Images Repository](Pictures/Circuit_diagrams_Pictures).